Jire/Kotmem/README.md

     val cafeBabe: Int = process[0xCAFEBABE]

-Here the compiler can infer that the type is `boolean`, thus we can omit.
+Here the compiler can infer that the type is `Boolean`, thus we can omit.

     if (process[0xBADCAFE]) println("We're in a bad cafe!")